-Grades are available online through Power School at any time during the nine-week grading period.
-Power School gives the student and parents the ability to see how their child is doing in each class they are taking at school.
+Grades are available online through PowerSchool at any time during the term grading period.
+PowerSchool gives the student and parents the ability to see how their child is doing in each class they are taking at school.
 We highly encourage parents to monitor closely their child(ren)'s progress.
-The Power School website can be accessed through https://mcclusky.ps.state.nd.us/public.
+The PowerSchool website can be accessed through https://mcclusky-goodrich.ps.state.nd.us/public.
 Username and password are available through the school office.